Last Updated on March 2, 2021

 Sigiriya, Polonnaruwa & Minneriya National Park

-Sigiriya is the next UNESCO site, and probably the UNESCO site in Sri Lanka in the most stunning location.
+The second stop on your Sri Lanka itinerary will be the country’s most impressive UNESCO World Heritage Sites followed by your first introduction to Sri Lanka’s amazing wildlife.
+You’ll start with Sigiriya, probably the UNESCO site in Sri Lanka in the most stunning location.
 It’s about 2.5 to 3 hours from Kandy and is part of the cultural triangle of Sri Lanka, being one of the ancient cities (the other two being Polonnaruwa and Anuradhapura), but this one has one important feature that differentiates it from the other two: it sits on top of a giant monolith.
 The name Sigiriya means ‘Lion’s Rock’, given because of the gateway in the form of a giant lion built on a plateau halfway up the rock.
 Passersby would have no idea what treasure sits on top of the rock, and it takes a challenging climb up narrow stairs clung to the steep cliffs of the rock, to see the ruins on top of the plateau.

 On your third day, pack up your bags and leave your luggage at reception, and have the hotel arrange transportation to Polonnaruwa for you.
 The ancient city is about 45 minutes away.